diana-hep/TreeNiN/README.md

 The container is ready to run the code on evaluation mode (to run on training mode, follow the instructions on *Training mode* below) .
 From the [working directory](/code/):

-1. Choose one of the two options below to run the data workflow:
+1. Run the data workflow.
+Choose one of the two options below:

     a.
-Download the [test dataset](https://desycloud.desy.de/index.php/s/llbX3zpLhazgPJ6) from the website:
+Automatically download the [test dataset](https://desycloud.desy.de/index.php/s/llbX3zpLhazgPJ6) from the website:
 `python dataWorkflow.py 0`

     b.
 Load the [test dataset](https://desycloud.desy.de/index.php/s/llbX3zpLhazgPJ6) as an external file (first mount the host file inside the docker container at running time):